Neonnaut/Neonnaut.github.io/README.md

 > A generator for interlinear glosses

-This tool, designed for formatting linguistic interlinear gloss, is built with HTML and and runs on your browser at https://neonnaut.github.io/ where you will also find it's instructions for use.
+This tool, designed for formatting linguistic interlinear gloss, is built using Javascript and and runs on your browser at https://neonnaut.github.io/ where you will also find it's instructions for use.

 ## Issues